hc-sc/cyclops/README.md

 The objective of this repository is to:
 - share code between STC and HC.
-- keep track of the progress.
+- keep track of the progress of the project.

 # Description